thrackle-io/rules-engine/docs/userGuides/riskScore/RISK-SCORE-STRUCTURE.md

 ## Other Functions:

 - In [App Manager](../../../src/client/application/AppManager.sol):
-    -  Function to check the score of an account or address:
+    -  Function to check the score of an address:
         ```c
         function getRiskScore(address _account) external view virtual returns (uint8);
         ```